Super HxEros: Manga

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced on October 25, 2019.
-The series was animated by Project No.9, written and directed by Masato Jinbo, with Akitomo Yamamoto designing the characters, and Gin from music group BUSTED ROSE composing the music.
-It aired from July 4 to September 26, 2020 on Tokyo MX and other channels.
+The series was animated by Project No.9, written and directed by Masato Jinbo, with Akitomo Yamamoto designing the characters, and Gin from music group Busted Rose composing the music.
+It aired from July 4 to September 26, 2020, on Tokyo MX and other channels.
 The opening theme, "Wake Up Hx ERO!", was performed by the rock band Burnout Syndromes, performing as HxEros Syndromes, featuring Yoshitsugu Matsuoka performing as his character, Retto Enjō.
 The ending theme, "Lost emotion", was performed by Ai Kakuma as her character, Kirara Hoshino.
 The series ran for 12 episodes.
 An OVA is bundled with the manga's eleventh volume, which was released on November 4, 2020.
 Another OVA is bundled with the manga's twelfth and final volume, which was released on March 4, 2021.

 The series is licensed by Aniplex of America.
 Funimation streamed the censored broadcast version on its platform.
 On September 4, 2020, Funimation announced that the series would receive an English dub, which premiered on the same day.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.